Daniel100loser/Daniel100loser/README.md

 ### Have a good day! 😎

-Meu no me é Daniel Alves, e este é meu perfil do github, é bem vazio eu sei 😢
+Meu nome é Daniel Alves, e este é meu perfil do github, é bem vazio eu sei 😢

 My name is Daniel Alves, and this is my github's profile, it's very empty i know 😢